Fantastic Four (2005 film): Plot

 Reed plans to construct a machine to re-create the storm and reverse their conditions.
-However, Johnny refuses to cooperate, insisting they should just embrace that their powers.
-Meanwhile, Victor, having also been affected by the storm due to the shields' malfunctioning, begins mutating into organic metal and is able to produce electricity, and begins plotting to use his new powers to take his revenge.
+However, Johnny refuses to cooperate, insisting they should just embrace their powers.
+Meanwhile, Victor, having also been affected by the storm due to the shields' malfunctioning, begins mutating into organic metal that is able to produce electricity, and begins plotting to use his new powers to take his revenge.

-Victor drives a wedge between Ben and Reed, resulting in Ben walking out in rage.
+Victor drives a wedge between Ben and Reed, resulting in Ben walking out in a rage.
 This motivates Reed to attempt the machine on himself, but he cannot generate enough power to push the storm to critical mass.
-Victor hears this, and brings Ben to the lab.
-Ben is placed in the machine and Doom uses his abilities to produce the electricity needed to power it, turning Ben back to normal and accelerating Doom's condition, causing much of his body to turn to metal.
-Victor knocks Ben unconscious and kidnaps Reed.
+Victor hears this and brings Ben to the lab.
+Ben is placed in the machine and Victor uses his abilities to produce the electricity needed to power it, turning Ben back to normal and accelerating Victor's condition, causing much of his body to turn to metal.
+Victor knocks the human Ben unconscious and kidnaps Reed.

 Victor, now calling himself "Doom," tortures Reed using a super-cooling unit and fires a heat-seeking missile at the Baxter Building to kill Johnny.
 He flies through the city to evade it, lighting a garbage barge on fire to trick it.
 Sue rushes to free Reed and battles Doom but is outmatched.
 Ben arrives to help, transformed into The Thing again by reusing the machine.
 The battle spills into the streets, and the four assemble to battle Doom.
-Johnny and Susan combine their powers to wrap Doom in an inferno of intense heat, and Ben and Reed douse him with cold water, inducing thermal shock and freezing Doom in place.
+Johnny and Sue combine their powers to wrap Doom in an inferno of intense flames, and Ben and Reed douse him with cold water, inducing thermal shock and freezing Doom in place.

 In an epilogue, Ben tells Reed to forget about his experiment with the machine, as he has accepted his condition through his relationship with Alicia Masters, a blind artist.
-The team decide to embrace their roles as superheroes, and Reed proposes to Sue.
+The team decides to embrace their roles as superheroes, and Reed proposes to Sue.
 Meanwhile, a frozen Doom is transported back to his homeland of Latveria.